Square Capital Review: Automated Business Loans

 - Relatively inexpensive fees

 If you are eligible, Square Capital is a convenient and relatively inexpensive source of financing.
 This company has streamlined the lending process, so it’s almost entirely hands-off.
 You don’t need to fill out a lengthy application or remember to write checks every payment period.
+For these reasons, we’ve given Square Capital an overall rating of 4.3/5.

 However, Square Capital is not without problems.
 If you have been denied a loan or Square Capital is too undependable for your business, you do have other options available.

-It’s also worth noting that if your business is doing well enough to be eligible for this service, it might be time to switch to your very own merchant account.
+It’s also worth noting that if your business is doing well enough to be eligible for this service, it might be time to switch to your own merchant account.
 If you accept an advance from Square, you’re tied down until you repay the company.
 That said, if you need short-term financing, Square offers a very compelling deal.
 Sticking around for a few extra months might be worth it.